What is Neurofeedback Brain Training?

-Simply put, our brain (Central Nervous System) is adaptive in nature; it is innately involved in the main function of survival- what is needed now in relation to the changes that are constantly taking place within and around us.
+Simply put, our brain (Central Nervous System) is adaptable in nature; it is innately involved in the function of our survival- what is needed now in relation to the changes that are constantly taking place within and around us.
 It has to come up with solutions to life’s problems- which is adaptation.
-Research has shown that prior to our conscious recognition, when it is about to become upset (anger, sadness, lose focus, become anxious, etc.) electrical activity occurs which heralds a suffering event.
-Zengar NeurOPTIMAL neurofeedback recognizes the event is about to take place, since it reads all brainwaves or electrical activity comprehensively, and signals the brain that it is producing this perturbation, in other words, feedback to it how it is behaving.
+Research has shown that prior to our conscious recognition, when it is about to become upset (anger, sadness, lose focus, become anxious, etc.) electro-chemical activity occurs which heralds a suffering event.
+Zengar NeurOPTIMAL neurofeedback recognizes the event is about to take place, since it reads all brainwaves or electrical activity comprehensively, and signals the brain that it is producing this ‘perturbation’, in other words, feeds back to it how it is behaving.
 This is the same model that is used in your home heating system or the radar machine that tells you to “slow down” based on your speed at the time.

 Come back to the present moment…

-Because the brain adaptable in its very nature, it is able to let go of this ’perturbation event’ and come back to the present.
+Because the brain is adaptable in its very nature, it is able to let go of the suffering is is generating and come back to the present, restoring optimal dynamical processing.
 Many clients experience this again and again.
 The Mother of a five years old I am working with called me recently and said after only 4 sessions his teacher is seeing positive behavioral changes in him.
-He is more self-regulating when upsetting events happen.
-We could all use that especially in todays rapidly changing global economy!
+He is more able to self-regulate himself when upsetting events happen.
+We could all use this, especially in todays rapidly changing global economy!

 Modern research is demonstrating just how changeable our brain really is- it is not the static hunk of flesh that we once thought it to be.
-It is a non-linear, dynamical system of supreme sophistication and linear approaches will remain limited.
+It is a non-linear, dynamical system of supreme sophistication, and therefore linear approaches will remain limited.